unbun/dijkstra_cs3000/README.md

 ### Notes
 1. Your solution should be effecient (it should run in O((N+M)logN)).
 2. Do not import, include, or use any additional libraries unless dealing with System inputs.
-(For Java, you can't use anything from java.util.\*, but you can use the Scanner)
+(For Java, you can't use anything from java.util.\* other than the Scanner)